DragoBJJ/BigramAnalyzer/README.md

 ARRAY OF STRINGS - In terms of performance, arrays are usually faster at accessing elements using an index because their elements are stored continuously in memory.

-Na podstawie kodu, można wyróżnić następujące klasy i design patterns:
+Based on the code, the following classes and design patterns can be distinguished:
-Klasy
+Classes
-MySqlDataBase - klasa reprezentująca bazę danych MySQL.
+MySqlDataBase - a class representing the MySQL database.
-DataBaseLoggerStrategy - klasa reprezentująca strategię logowania do bazy danych.
+DataBaseLoggerStrategy - a class representing the database logging strategy.
-FileLoggerStrategy - klasa reprezentująca strategię logowania do pliku.
+FileLoggerStrategy - a class representing a file logging strategy.
-EventLoggerStrategy - klasa reprezentująca strategię logowania zdarzeń systemowych.
+EventLoggerStrategy - a class representing a strategy for logging system events.
-LoggerContext - klasa reprezentująca kontekst logowania, który zarządza strategiami logowania.
+LoggerContext - a class representing a logging context that manages logging strategies.